ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/ongoing-tasks/etl/olap.markdown

 Athena is a SQL query engine in the AWS environment that can both read directly from S3 buckets and output to S3 buckets.

 Here are a few examples of queries you can run in Athena.
-But first you need to configure the destination for your query results: go to settings, and under "query result location" input the path to your preferred bucket.
+But first, you need to configure the destination for your query results: go to settings, and under "query result location" input the path to your preferred bucket.
 [Read more here](https://docs.aws.amazon.com/athena/latest/ug/querying.html#query-results-specify-location-console)